astrowp/docs/troubleshooting.md

 For example.

+This automatic deployment failed 😭

 <img src="https://github.com/astrowp/docs/assets/170225022/0ebe5cc3-b347-44bb-8283-e07c6decfdff" width="750px" />

-I then copy the error and paste it into ChatGPT and ask for an explanation and a fix.
+I then copied the error pasted it into ChatGPT, and asked for an explanation and a fix.

 <img src="https://github.com/astrowp/docs/assets/170225022/099a6ebd-7b6f-486b-9959-dec8c79f0c17" width="750px" />

+And there was the solution: the tag parameter could not be empty; it must have a value.

+I updated the code and it deployed successfully 😀

 ## Offical Docs